martinicolaevlad/Watchlist_Manager/README.md

 # Watch-List-Manager
-A netflix-like app that allows it's users to create a movie watch list.
+A netflix-like app that allows it's users to create a movie watchlist.

 Local Movie Database
 So many movies, so little time.
 To make sure you do not miss any good movies, you absolutely need a software application to help you manage your films and create watch lists.
 The application can be used in two modes: administrator and user.
 When the application is started, it will offer the option to choose the mode.